Skip to main content

 • monetization

-The monetization strategy of the game has been criticized as heavily reliant on microtransactions and DLC, resembling an advertisement for an overpriced physical board game rather than a standalone experience.
-Players feel that to access the full game, especially for multiplayer, they must spend significant amounts of money, which detracts from the overall enjoyment.
-Additionally, the requirement for a separate account raises concerns about marketing tactics and spam related to in-game purchases.
+The monetization strategy of the game has been criticized as exploitative, resembling a demo for an overpriced physical board game rather than a standalone product.
+Players are frustrated by the heavy reliance on microtransactions and DLC, which detracts from the overall experience, and the requirement for a separate account raises concerns about marketing tactics and spam.

-• “This game is an advertisement/demo for their extremely overpriced physical board game that they are charging players for, and if you want to play the full game with friends, you'll need to pay tons of money.”
+• “This is MTG: Duel of the Planeswalkers all over again.
+This game is an advertisement/demo for their extremely overpriced physical board game that they are charging players for, and if you want to play the full game with friends, you'll need to pay tons of money.”

 • “Heavily laden with microtransactions and DLC, Ascension is trying to compete with heavyweights like MTG and Hearthstone.”